Town-of-Impostors/TownOfImpostors/README.md

 # Town Of Impostors
 Town Of Impostors Mod is an Among Us modification for Windows.
 This mod aims to add new roles and abilities to the game to enhance the gameplay.
 It can also **be used in public servers**.

-More classes and abilities will be added in future versions.
+More roles and abilities will be added in future versions.

 <img src="Pics/TownOfImpostors-Sheriff.PNG" width="300"></img>
 <img src="Pics/TownOfImpostors-Doctor.PNG" width="300"></img>